Tigerwaw/Engine/README.md

 * Gameobject hierarchies with childing and parenting.
 * Game objects have an internal event system that lets components communicate with eachother without being coupled.
 * Worldspace and screenspace sprites.
-* Animation blending & layers
+* Animation blending, layers, & events.

 ### Miscellaneous